 The sheer force with which an accident victim can strike another surface during a crash is enough to damage the spinal column and injure the spinal cord.
 Even a collision at low speeds can force an accident victim to twist or bend unnaturally and damage the spinal column.
 This dangerous force can explain why auto accidents have been the leading cause of spinal injuries since the 1970s.

-Spinal Cord Injury Symptoms: Severe Back Pain and Weakness
+Car Accident Spine Injury Symptoms: Severe Back Pain and Weakness

 The telltale sign of a spinal cord injury is severe back pain.
 However, not every spinal injury symptom is apparent right away, and the seriousness of your symptoms can significantly worsen over time.
 Injury symptoms that develop days or even weeks post-accident are referred to as delayed pain.
 These symptoms require medical attention, no matter when they develop.